lfr/lfr.github.io/fun/_posts/2020-05-04-domain-fitness.md

 ## Trust me, it's a thing

-Creating such types and defining your domain with them instead of strings is sometimes referred to **designing your domain with types**. *Type* here implies it's a type that you create for that specific thing in your domain, complete with the validation that prevents it from ever existing with invalid content.
+Creating such types and defining your domain with them instead of strings is sometimes referred to as **designing your domain with types**. *Type* here implies a type that you create for that specific thing in your domain, complete with the validation that prevents it from ever existing with invalid content.

 ## Your last name is not any string